What is a life insurance death benefit?

 4. Wait for the provider to approve the claim.
 Once approved, your beneficiaries will be paid the death benefit.

-→ Learn more about how quickly life insurance companies pay out death claims
+→ Learn more about how life insurance companies pay out death claims

-For the most part, your life insurance policy’s beneficiaries will receive the total death benefit amount.
+In most cases, your policy’s beneficiaries will receive the total death benefit amount.

-But if the insurance company discovers that you intentionally lied or disclosed false information, it may reduce the death benefit by the amount in premiums that you would have paid had you represented yourself truthfully.
+But if the insurance company discovers that you intentionally lied or disclosed false information while buying the policy, it may reduce the death benefit.

-It may even cancel your policy altogether and deny your beneficiaries the death benefit.
+The company could even cancel the policy altogether and deny your beneficiaries the death benefit.

-If you bought adjustable life insurance or cash value life insurance, the death benefit paid out may be different than the coverage amount you originally bought.
+If you bought adjustable life insurance or cash value life insurance, the death benefit paid out may be different from the coverage amount you originally bought, depending on the terms of your policy or if you have any outstanding policy loans.

 The death benefit is one of the most important parts of a life insurance policy — it’s the financial support your beneficiaries receive when you’re gone.